pfdubois/BridgeBidding/source/AdvancedMajor.rst

 -------------------------

 .. index::
-   pair:convention;Jacoby 2NT
-   pair:Jacoby 2NT;alternate responses
+   single: Jacoby 2NT; alternate responses

 The standard scheme of responses to Jacoby 2N (1M – 2N!
 (4 trump, opening hand))
 has problems.
 When either opener or responder make a jump to game, showing no slam